-See Table 2 for reducing agents, detergents, glycerol and denaturing agents that may be used.
+• See Table 2 for reducing agents, detergents, glycerol and denaturing agents that may be used.

-Mix gently for 30 minutes to aid solubilization of the tagged protein (inclusion bodies may require much longer mixing).
+Mix gently for 30 min after addition of additive to aid solubilization of the tagged protein (inclusion bodies may require longer mixing).
 Note that Triton X-100 and NP-40 (but not Tween) have a high absorbance at 280 nm.
 Furthermore, detergents cannot be easily removed by buffer exchange.